dustin/dustin.sallings.org/_posts/2010-10-27-breakdancer.markdown

 ### Action

-An `Action` brings an `Effect` and one or more `Condition` classes as pre and post conditions.
+An `Action` brings together an `Effect` and one or more `Condition` classes as pre and post conditions.
 For example, we'll look at two actions, an `Add` action and a `Set` action:

 {% highlight python %}
 class Set(Action):